FREQUENTLY ASKED QUESTIONS

 The BC Association of Clinical Counsellors (BCACC) is one of the professional associations in British Columbia that regulates the profession of masters-level therapists by ensuring that its members meet educational, practical, and supervisory experience criteria.
 Its members also sign an agreement that they adhere to the Scope of Practice, Code of Ethical Conduct, and Standards for Clinical Practice of the BCACC.
 Registered members of the BCACC are known as Registered Clinical Counsellors.
 For more information, visit the BCACC website: www.bc-counsellors.org.

-Some therapists have specialized training in the area of marriage and family systems, a broad theoretical approach to treatment that attempts to understand people through the lense of the systems in which they operate and live.
+Some therapists have specialized training in the area of marriage and family systems, a broad theoretical approach to treatment that attempts to understand people through the lens of the systems in which they operate and live.
 The most basic human system is the family system, yet all humans are affected by, contribute to, and live within many larger systems as well.
-The American Association for Marriage and Family Therapy (AAMFT) is a professional association that regulates therapists with this type of training.
-Five of Canada's provinces have a provincial association, as does British Columbia, with the BCAMFT.
-Its registered members are known in Canada as Registered Marriage and Family Therapists.
-For more information, visit the BCAMFT website at www.bcamft.bc.ca or the North America parent association website at www.aamft.org.
+The Canadian Association for Marriage and Family Therapy (CAMFT) is the professional association that regulates therapists with this type of training.
+Its registered members are known as Registered Marriage and Family Therapists (RMFTs).
+For more information about the field of Marriage and Family Therapy, visit the provincial website at www.bcamft.bc.ca or the national website at www.camft.ca.

 The first set of letters behind our names indicate the highest educational degree obtained.
 The possibilities in our field include: